duartegroup/autodE/contributing.md

 # Reporting a bug or suggesting changes/improvements

-If you think you've found a bug in `autode`, please let us know bu opening an issue on the main autoDE GitHub repository.
+If you think you've found a bug in `autode`, please let us know by opening an issue on the main autodE GitHub repository.
 This will give the autoDE developers a chance to confirm the bug, investigate it and hopefully fix it!

 When reporting an issue, we suggest you follow the following